digital-asset/daml/docs/source/tools/extractor.rst

 Once you have the prerequisites, you can start the Extractor like this::

-$ da run extractor -- --help
+$ daml extractor -- --help

 Trying it out
 *************